rush1998/100_day_code/README.md

     - default (also known as package-private)
 - 4 Pillars of OOPS
     - Encapsulation = Wrapping of data and methods under a single unit.
 It also implements data hiding.
+    - Inheritance **Inheritance.java** = When the properties and method of parent class is passed to child class.
+There are Types in inheritance as following:
+        - Single level
+        - Multi level
+        - Hierarchial
-    - Inheritance
+        - Hybrid
-    - Abstraction
+    - Abstraction =
+    - Polymorphism **Polymorphism.java** = When we do multiple work in a single form is known as polymorphism.
+        - Compile time(Method overloading)
-    - Polymorphism
+        - Run time(Method overriding)
 - Constructor = It a special method which is invoked automatically at the time of object creation.
-There are three types of constructor.
+There are three types of constructor. **OOPS.java**
     - Parameterised
     - Non perameterized
     - Copy constructor
+        - Sallow constructor
+        - Deep constructor
 - When you call same types of constructor more then one time in the main function it is known as function overloading.
 Also know as Polymorphism.